Zeioth/neon.nvim/README.md

 * It's esencially tokyonight with a different color palete.

 ## Credits
-* Some colors are taken from the amazin colorscheme `eldritch.nvim`.
+* Some colors are taken from the amazin colorscheme `eldritch.nvim` so if you like these colorschemes, give it a try too.